Guide to the Santa Monic Pier, California – an LA Icon Not to Miss

 Everything you need to know for visiting the Santa Monica Pier.
 Best activities, parking at the Santa Monica beach area, and dining ideas on the pier.
 Perfect plan for a Southern California afternoon.

 When you ponder life in the West and the history of North America there are few things that pop out: the California Gold Rush, old west towns and cowboys, and then Route 66 and all of the struggles and stories in vintage history that are a part of it.
-The Santa Monica Pier is the very end of Route 66 (check out the Planet D for their Route 66 trip).
+The Santa Monica Pier is the very end of Route 66 (here’s a great Route 66 road trip plan).
 As you walk out onto the pier you see the sign that calls it out.

 The Santa Monica Pier is also directly next to the Pacific Coast Highway, also known as the PCH.
 The Pacific Coast Highway is a fantastic California road trip route.